 All candidates selected for hire must successfully complete a criminal background check.
 (Background checks are at no cost to the candidate.
 Details will be discussed during the interview process.)

-Instructors are responsible for preparing and facilitating course curricula and evaluating student work via Schoology, CTD’s Learning Management System.
-See the complete Online Leadership Intensive Instructor Job Posting for more detail.
+Instructors are responsible for preparing and facilitating the course curriculum and evaluating student work via Schoology, CTD’s learning management system, and facilitating classes via Zoom, Northwestern University’s video conferencing platform.
+See the Online Leadership Intensive Instructor Job Posting for complete details.

 Instructor compensation is $1,500 per course.